Automorphisms of procongruence curve and pants complexes: The procongruence mapping class group and procongruence curve complex

-The profinite completion $\hP$ of the fundamental group $\Pi:=\pi_1(S)$ (we omit base points because they are irrelevant here) determines a profinite completion of the mapping class group $\G(S)$ in the following way.
-A \emph{level} of $\G(S)$ is a finite index subgroup $H$ of $\G(S)$.
+The profinite completion $\hP$ of the fundamental group $\Pi:=\pi_1(S)$ (we omit base points because they are irrelevant here) determines a pro-completion of the mapping class group $\G(S)$ in the following way.
 A characteristic (or just $\G(S)$-invariant) finite index subgroup $K$ of $\Pi$ determines the {\it geometric level} $\G_K$, defined to be the kernel of the induced representation:

-The abelian levels $\G(m)$ of order $m$, for $m\geq 2$, are a particular case and are defined to be the kernel of the natural representation:
+The abelian levels $\G(m)$ of order $m$ are a particular case and are defined to be the kernel of the natural representations, for $m\geq 2$:

 where $\ol{S}$ is the closed surface obtained from $S$ filling in the punctures.